Sitting an important exam. Attending a big job interview. Launching a new business.

 On the other hand, frontline staff who simply stick to the script and offer advice that is not appropriate to the customer’s needs are the top reasons why moments of truth go wrong for businesses.
 In general, customers also say they don’t like a ‘hard sell’ approach.

-The bottom line is that people want a friendly, empathetic and personalised service.
+The bottom line is that people want a friendly, empathetic and personalized service.
 And if they don’t get it, they’ll talk with their feet and walk away from a brand – possibly forever.

 How can conversational AI help brands with their moments of truth?